-We are heavily dependent on the success of our product candidates, some of which are in the early stages of clinical development.
+We are heavily dependent on the success of our product candidates, some of which are in the early stages of clinical development, which is a lengthy and expensive process with uncertain outcomes and the potential for substantial delays.
 We cannot give any assurance that any of our product candidates will receive regulatory approval, which is necessary before they can be commercialized.

+Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical studies to demonstrate the safety and efficacy of the product candidates in humans.
 To date, we have invested substantially all of our efforts and financial resources to identifying, acquiring, and developing our product candidates, including conducting clinical studies and providing general and administrative support for these operations.
+We cannot be certain that any clinical studies will be conducted as planned or completed on schedule, if at all.
+Our inability to successfully complete nonclinical and clinical development could result in additional costs to us and negatively impact our ability to generate revenue.
 Our future success is dependent on our ability to successfully develop, obtain regulatory approval for, and then successfully commercialize one or more product candidates.
 We currently generate no revenue from sales of any drugs, and we may never be able to develop or commercialize a marketable drug.
+We cannot be certain that any of our product candidates will be successful in clinical studies or receive regulatory approval.
+Further, our product candidates may not receive regulatory approval even if they are successful in some clinical studies.
+If we do not receive regulatory approvals for our product candidates, we may not be able to continue our operations.